WP-Cassify/wp-cassify-develop/README.md

  * with an OpenLDAP server

 The same docker-compose provides also
- * a selenium chrome node
- * and a selenium runner that runs the tests
+ * a `playwright-tests` service that runs the end-to-end tests

-The tests are edited with Selenium IDE.
+The tests are now written with Playwright.
-There are currently six tests files:
- * one that make the install of wordpress and the plugin and a simple configuration of the plugin (wp-cassify)
+They cover the same critical flows:
+ * WordPress install + plugin activation + baseline configuration
- * one that make the login with CAS on wordpress
+ * CAS login on WordPress
- * one that make the login with the gateway feature of the CAS protocol
+ * Gateway mode on/off
- * one that make the logout  with the Single Logout feature of the CAS protocol
+ * Single Logout on/off
- * one that checks additional plugin settings behavior (disable authentication for local login, create-user toggle, and URL settings persistence)
+ * Local login, create-user toggle, and URL settings persistence
- * one that checks URL bypass security behavior (disabled by default), custom bypass parameter name/value support, and re-disabling bypass
+ * URL bypass security behavior (disabled by default, configurable, and reset)

 ## Usage

-To launch all the dockers, included the selenium tests, with wordpress (on php8), simply run:
+To launch all the dockers, including the Playwright tests, with wordpress (on php8), simply run:
 ```
-docker compose up
+docker compose up --build --abort-on-container-exit
 ```

 If you want to test with wordpress on php7, use instead :
 ```
-docker compose -f docker-compose.yml -f docker-compose-php7.yml up
+docker compose -f docker-compose.yml -f docker-compose-php7.yml up --build --abort-on-container-exit
 ```

 ## Requirements